escaney/cs50/README.md

 ### Credits

-Thanks to Harvards online CS50 for this gem of a course!
+Thanks to CS50 for this gem of a course! https://cs50.harvard.edu/x/2020/weeks/0/

 ### Notes